ArAfs-bit/Automated_IP_Allow_List_Updater/README.md

 ## Project Description

-As part of my job, I regularly update files that determine which employees can access restricted content based on their IP addresses.
-This project automates the process by updating an IP allow list, removing specific IP addresses from an external remove list, and rewriting the allow list with only approved IPs.
+This project automates the process of updating an IP allow list by removing unauthorized IP addresses.
+It’s especially useful for organizations that need to maintain restricted content access.
+The algorithm reads from an allow list file and a remove list, iterates through both, and updates the allow list by removing IP addresses in the remove list.

 ## Features